 Thorpe was a photojournalist working for The Guardian newspaper at the time.
 Nowadays the opportunities for a photographer being paid by the mainstream press to produce landscapes such as this one have become vanishingly rare.
 Thorpe produced many of the iconic images during the period of industrial unrest but the lines of Hebden Bridge clearly spoke to me.

-What struck me, then as now, is how Thorpe has captured a complex interlocking series of streets and buildings but in such a way as to simplify it.
-He almost picks it apart and puts it back together again – the houses here, the school just there, streets so, and so.
+What struck me then, as now, is how Thorpe has captured a complex interlocking series of streets and buildings but in such a way as to simplify it.
+He picks it apart and puts it back together again – the houses here, the school just there, streets so, and so.

 I moved to Oldham south of Hebden Bridge in the early 90’s.
 However, it wasn’t until over 30 years after Thorpe’s picture had been published that I found myself peering over the same wall high up above Hebden Bridge, camera in hand, trying to not to slip down the bank into the town in the snow.
 I hadn’t looked at Thorpe’s picture since the 70’s but I had a faint memory of it.
 The photographic opportunity was clear though.